What are the different classes of IP address? What is the range of classes A, B, C, D, E?

 |E||240.0.0.0 to 247.255.255.255||1111||Experimental|

 The IP address ranges for a different class in the table are theoretically calculated.
 There are some special IP addresses which are reserved for a special purpose.

-IP addresses having all zero’s or one’s either in network id or host id are ruled out from all the IP address classes.
-These IP addresses are used for the special purpose.
+IP addresses having all zero’s or one’s either in the network id or host id are ruled out from all the IP address classes.
+These IP addresses are used for a special purpose.

 A related article that you may like to read: How does Computer Network Work?